Here’s The Best Way to Stay Committed to Going to the Gym

 Anyone who strives to be successful one day also knows how important it is to stay healthy.
-While eating right is crucial, exercising may be the harder healthy habit to stick to.

 So how does someone stick to their commitment of going to the gym a few times a week?
 Some researchers may have found the best way through economics.